multiverse-os/cli/README.md

 **URL** [multiverse-os.org](https://multiverse-os.org)

+*This library is still pre-alpha, but as of March 2022, it is very quickly nearing alpha release.
+Which means we will freeze the API, and no changes will be made to the API until at least first release candidate.
+So at that point you can safely create applications and have no worry they will break from our changes.
+We will soon be going over public and private functions, types and fields to limit it exactly to what should be available for developers to use the library and that will finalize the process of freezing the API.*

 The `cli` framework aims to provide a security focused, and easy-to-use toolbox for creating command-line interfaces for simple scripts, to full featured TUI applications.
 Not just the standard command-processor model